aimeos/aimeos-docs/src/manual/coupon-details.md

 Provider (required)
 : This is the last part of the coupon provider class name, e.g. "FixedRebate" for the "\Aimeos\MShop\Coupon\Provider\FixedRebate".
 The name of the provider is **case sensitive**, so "fixedrebate" is not the same as "FixedRebate"!
 A list of available providers is shown when you click into the input field.
 Selecting a provider adds it to the input field.
-Each provider can be enhanced by one or more decorators, which you can choose from the drop-down list that appears when clicking on the "+" symbol next to the input field.
-Selecting a name of a decorator adds it sequentially to the provider and any previously added decorator(s).
+Furthermore, each provider can be enhanced by one or more decorators, which can be choosen from the drop-down list that appears when the "+" symbol next to the input field is clicked.
+Selecting a decorator adds it sequentially to the provider and any previously added decorator(s).
 (Keep in mind that each decorator brings its own configuration settings.
 Therefore, depending on which decorator you activate and how many decorators you implement, the amount of configuration fields on the right site / in the lower section of the detail page will change.)
-For a detailed description of all the available coupon providers and decorators provided by the Aimeos core, have a look at the [coupon overview](coupons.md) and the [coupon decorators](coupon-decorators.md).
+For a detailed description of all the available coupon providers and decorators provided by the Aimeos core, have a look at [Available coupons](coupons.md) and [Adding features](coupon-decorators.md).

 Start date (optional)
 : The point in time when the coupon will be available for customers to enter their codes.
 The date/time value has to be in ISO format (YYYY-MM-DD HH:mm:ss) and the hours must be in the range of 0-23.